 How Are Dermal Fillers Different From Anti-Wrinkle Injections?

 Botulinum toxin (botox) is another injectable used in non-surgical facial aesthetics.
 But how is this different from dermal fillers?

 Dermal fillers are usually used to increase elasticity and provide moisture.
 This plumps up the area of the face or body being treated.

-Botox; however, restricts movement in the treatment area, so that wrinkles are eliminated.
-Sometimes, in cases where several areas of the face are being treated, botulinum toxin anti-wrinkle injections may be used in conjunction with dermal fillers to provide a natural look.
+Anti Wrinkle; however, restricts movement in the treatment area, so that wrinkles are eliminated.
+Sometimes, in cases where several areas of the face are being treated, anti-wrinkle injections may be used in conjunction with dermal fillers to provide a natural look.

 What Is Involved In the Dermal Fillers Treatment Process?

 To begin, we’ll discuss the areas of your face or body that you’d like us to help with.
 After an examination of these areas, we’ll carefully plan how and where we’ll administer the dermal fillers so that they achieve the best results.

 Once we’ve planned the treatment, we’ll carry it out by injecting the area.
 The procedure is relatively brief, and many people even opt to have it during their lunch break.

 The leader of our facial aesthetics team, Dr Benji Dhillon, is highly-skilled and has carried out countless dermal filler treatments.
 He has also worked as a director for Allergan, where he carried out clinical studies into the use of dermal fillers.
 This means that he has a vast degree of knowledge about the use of Hyaluronic Acid in this type of treatment.